GeoJSON Alignment

 When integrating the Location Protocol with systems that consume GeoJSON, adhere to the following notes to ensure compatibility.

-srsfield MUST be set to"EPSG:4326".
-While the Location Protocol supports other systems,"EPSG:4326"is the only valid value when interoperating with standard GeoJSON tools. - Coordinate Order: GeoJSON mandates a coordinate order of longitude, latitude for geographic coordinates.
+- Coordinate Order: GeoJSON mandates a coordinate order of longitude, latitude for geographic coordinates.
 Payloads must conform to this order when

-FeatureCollection.
-To handle multiple locations, multiple Location Protocol attestations should be created—one for each feature. - Protocol as a Wrapper: Remember that a Location Protocol payload is a wrapper for geospatial data, not a replacement for it.
+location_typeis a geojson based object. - Protocol as a Wrapper: Remember that a Location Protocol payload is a wrapper for geospatial data, not a replacement for it.
 The payload adds context, versioning, and verifiability around a standard data format like GeoJSON.